|

 Although Java does not let you express nullness markers with its type system yet, the Spring Framework codebase is annotated with JSpecify annotations to declare the nullability of its APIs, fields, and related type usages.
 Reading the JSpecify user guide is highly recommended in order to get familiar with those annotations and semantics.

-The primary goal of this null-safety arrangement is to prevent a NullPointerException
+The primary goal of this null-safety arrangement is to prevent a NullPointerException from being thrown at

-time checks and to use explicit nullability as a way to express the possible absence of value.
-It is useful in both
+runtime via build time checks and to use explicit nullability as a way to express the possible absence of value.

-annotation (regardless of the
+@Nullable annotation (regardless of the package).

 Annotating libraries with JSpecify annotations